wearegiants/Library-Foundation/wp-content/plugins/user-role-editor/readme.txt

 https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==

+= [4.27.2] 15.09.2016 =
+* Update: There was a conflict with plugins which use a '|' character at the custom user capabilities: e.g. 'Nginx Helper | Config' from "Nginx Helper' plugin.
+* Fix: PHP notice was removed: Undefined property: URE_Role_View::$multisite in wp-content/plugins/user-role-editor/includes/classes/view.php on line 143
+* Fix: WordPress multisite: Settings link under the URE plugin at the plugins list leads to the network admin now, not to the the single site settings page, which does not exist.
+* Fix: WordPress multisite: conflict with "Visual Composer" plugin was resolved: single site administrators could now use Visual Composer editor.
+* Fix: WordPress multisite: changed role name was not replicated to other sites when user clicked "Update" with "Apply to All Sites" option turned ON.

+= [4.27.1] 22.08.2016 =
+* Update: There was a conflict with plugins which use a '/' character at the custom user capabilities: e.g. vc_access_rules_backend_editor/disabled_ce_editor from Visual Composer.
+* Update: add/delete, escape, validate user capability code extracted from URE_Lib to the separate URE_Capability class

+= [4.27] 18.08.2016 =
+* New: Total/Granted counters were added to the capabilities groups titles.
+* New: "Columns" drop-down menu allows to change capabilities section layout to 1, 2 or 3 columns.
+* New: Capabilities section is limited in height and has independent scrollbar.
+* Update: User Role Editor page markup was updated to use more available space on page.
+* Update: URE_Ajax_Processor class allows to differentiate required user permissions according to action submitted by user.
+* Fix: CSS updated to exclude text overlapping at capabilities groups section when custom post type name is not fitted into 1 line.
+* Fix: required JavaScript files were not loaded at "Network Admin->Settings->User Role Editor" page.

 = [4.26.3] 25.07.2016 =
 * Fix: Selecting a sub-group/list of caps does make the ure_select_all_caps checkbox select all within that group, but checking that box when at the "All" top-level group did not work.